hyperledger/indy-hipe/text/message-threading/README.md

 ```
 "@thread": {
     "thid": <same as @id of the outer message>,
-    "seqnum": 0
+    "myindex": 0
 }
 ```

 #### Implicit Replies

-Messages that contain a `@thread` block with a `thid` different from the outer message id, but no sequence numbers is considered an implicit reply.
-Implicit replies have a `seqnum` of `0` and a `lrec` of 0.
+A message that contains a `@thread` block with a `thid` different from the outer message `@id`, but no `myindex` is considered an implicit reply.
+Implicit replies have a `myindex` of `0` and an `lrecs:{other:0}`.
 Implicit replies should only be used when a further message thread is not anticipated.
 When further messages in the thread are expected, a full regular `@thread` block should be used.

 Example Message with am Implicit Reply: